ankane/chartkick.js/README.md

 Chartkick.addAdapter(Chart)
 ```

 This sets up Chartkick with Chart.js.
-For other charting libaries, see [detailed instructions](#installation).
+For other charting libraries, see [detailed instructions](#installation).

 ## Charts